dot-comfy/dotcomfy/README.md

 - Uninstalls the currently installed config set.
 - `--yes` autoconfirms the uninstallation process.

+### Pull
+`dotcomfy pull`
+- Pull gets the latest changes from the current branch of the dotcomfy installation.
+Please note that any files locally changed that conflict with changes being pulled in **will automatically be overwritten**.

+### Push
+`dotcomfy push`
+- _In progress_

 ## Configuration

 dotcomfy's config file lives at `$HOME/.config/dotcomfy/config.yaml`.